Greek Street bridge replacement

 Between March and August 2025, utility services which run under the bridge will be diverted into a temporary scaffold bridge, to make sure residents and local businesses remain connected during the main work.

-From 2 – 23 August 2025, we will demolish the current structure, which consists of about 200 concrete beams, and install a new bridge.
+Between 2 August and the early morning of 23 August 2025, we will demolish the current structure, which consists of about 200 concrete beams, and install a new bridge.

 The new bridge will ensure safer and more reliable train services along the West Coast Main Line for years to come.